bhristov6/pfal-lncrna/RADICL-Trevor/README.md

 ## April RADICL

+Note R11 and R16 have the same barcode!

 | barcode       | % in all reads | having the bridge | duplicates | total final RNAs | yield |
 | :-----------: | :------------  | :---------------  | :--------: | :--------------- | :--  |
 | R1  | 5.4%    | 7.2% | 10% | 686 | x% |